Wellington to Craven Arms Railway: Wellington and Lightmoor

-The Much Wenlock & Severn Junction Railway
+The Much Wenlock and Severn Junction Railway

 Interested parties in Much Wenlock also saw the potential of linking their town to the growing railway network.
 The Severn Valley Railway was authorised on 20 August 1853 and when built would bring a railway line to Buildwas, four miles away.
-A meeting held in September 1853 was supportive, but it took some years to prepare a definite scheme: it went to Parliament, and on 21 July 1859 the Royal Assent was given: it authorised a Railway from Much Wenlock to join the Severn Valley Railway (then under construction) at Buildwas; authorised capital was £24,000.
+A meeting held in September 1853 was supportive, but it took some years to prepare a definite scheme: it went to Parliament, and on 21 July 1859 royal assent was given to the Much Wenlock and Severn Junction Railway Act 1859 (22 & 23 Vict. c. xxvi) it authorised a railway from Much Wenlock to join the Severn Valley Railway (then under construction) at Buildwas; authorised capital was £24,000.

-Construction proceeded and a Board of Trade inspection of the line was carried out by Col William Yolland on 31 December 1861.
+Construction proceeded and a Board of Trade inspection of the line was carried out by Colonel William Yolland on 31 December 1861.
 He required a number of changes, but these were swiftly made, and on 30 January 1862 he made a second visit, this time agreeing to the opening.

 The line between Much Wenlock and Buildwas was opened on 1 February 1862 for passenger and goods traffic; the opening day was the same day as the opening of the Severn Valley Railway between Shrewsbury and Hartlebury.
 The Severn Valley Railway was leased from the outset by the GWR.
 The Severn Valley Railway's undertaking had been leased to the West Midland Railway from 1 July 1860.

 There were three daily trains from Much Wenlock to Shrewsbury, via the Severn Valley Railway, and four in the opposite direction.

 Wenlock Railway

 The 1859 authorisation of the Wenlock and Severn Junction Railway encouraged more ambitious thoughts, and led to preparation of the Much Wenlock, Craven Arms and Coalbrookdale Railway.
 Coalbrookdale and its iron industries were only two miles from the line at Buildwas.
 At the same time the collieries and iron industries of South Wales beckoned.
 Coal of different qualities was required for mixing as the iron production processes became more sophisticated.
 A line to Craven Arms would connect with the Shrewsbury and Hereford Railway and through it, the Newport, Abergavenny and Hereford Railway, enabling the desired South Wales to Coalbrookdale connection.

-The project was successful in Parliament and obtained its authorising Act on 22 July 1861 under the title, the Wenlock Railway.
+The project was successful in Parliament and obtained its authorising act of Parliament, the Wenlock Railway Act 1861 (24 & 25 Vict. c. clxxxix) on 22 July 1861 under the title, the 'Wenlock Railway'.
 It was to build a short extension line from the Severn Valley Railway at Buildwas up to Coalbrookdale, and a much longer line from Much Wenlock towards Craven Arms, making a junction with the Shrewsbury and Hereford Railway at Marsh Farm, three miles north of Craven Arms.
 Capital was £125,000.